 Subcutaneous challenge with B. anthracis spores

-Groups of ten female A/J mice (8~12 weeks old) were challenged subcutaneously with approximately 6×107 CFU (Tox+ Cap−) spores of the B. anthracis Sterne strain (equivalent to 100 50% median lethal doses (MLD50s) per animal .
+Groups of ten male A/J mice (8~12 weeks old) were challenged subcutaneously with approximately 6×107 CFU (Tox+ Cap−) spores of the B. anthracis Sterne strain (equivalent to 100 50% median lethal doses (MLD50s) per animal .
 The animals were observed everyday for 14 days to determine their protected status.
 The challenge experiment was performed in a blinded fashion, and humane endpoints were strictly observed, such that any animal that displayed a collection of clinical signs that indicating a lethal infection was culled, and death was recorded.
 Individuals showing no symptoms after 14 days were considered immune.

+Statistical analysis was completed using IBM SPSS Statistics 24.
 Summary statistics were performed for all groups to assess the overall quality of the data, including normality.
 Obtained data were evaluated by a repeated measurement analysis of variance (ANOVA).
 If the test indicated significance, a one-way ANOVA with pair-wise testing using Tukey’s adjustment was performed for each time point.
 A value of P < 0.05 was considered significant.